marnovandermaas/opentitan/hw/ip/rstmgr/README.md

----
-title: "Reset Manager HWIP Technical Specification"
+# Reset Manager HWIP Technical Specification
----

-# Overview
+## Overview

 This document describes the functionality of the reset controller and its interaction with the rest of the OpenTitan system.